GoSolve-io/go-application-guide/README.md

 2. Intro to clean architecture
    1. https://herbertograca.com/2017/07/03/the-software-architecture-chronicles/ - we build on this!
 3. Typical backend service organized in layers
-4. Architecture for example project
+4. Architecture for the example project

 ## Writing application in go